peczenyj/MooseX/README.md

 ## isSet(type)

-similar to isSet. the difference is: it will raise one exception if there are non unique elements in this array.
+similar to isArray. the difference is: it will raise one exception if there are non unique elements in this array.

 ```ruby
   has x: {